 Organizations have a better chance at protecting themselves from malicious outsider and insider attacks with the help of a cyber network defender.
 Stocked with the right set of skills and competencies, a defensive network administrator will be able to give an organization a better chance at protecting themselves.

 A network administrator plays a vital role in an organization’s cybersecurity as they are the first line of defense against a cyber-attack.
 Their role revolves around the maintenance of a system’s infrastructure, with an emphasis on networking.
 They are well acquainted with network components, network topology, security policies, network traffic, network performance, and many more.
-Testing the network for weaknesses, installing security programs, evaluating the implemented network, and monitoring the network for new updates are just a part of what they do.
+Testing the network for weaknesses, installing security programs, evaluating the implemented network, and network security monitoring for new updates are just a part of what they do.

 The CND program focuses on: